106210049/16-bit-Computer/README.md

 ---
 ## Approach

-To achieve a 16-Bit CPU design, we had to start by designing the individual components.
+To achieve a N-Bit CPU design, we had to start by designing the individual components.
 The components used were:

 1. ALU